 Key Features

-Counting with an international airport and connection to main Greek ports, Chios has a notable tourism sector.
-It is characterised by a number of wonderful beaches, old stone-built mansions, Byzantine churches and villages on picturesque, located seaside and on the rocks of steep mountains.
+With an international airport and links to major Greek ports, Chios has a notable tourism sector.
+It is characterised by several wonderful beaches, old stone-built mansions, Byzantine churches and villages on picturesque, located seaside and on the rocks of steep mountains.

 Main Challenges